CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ## Sensitive data encryption and upload with multiple encryption keys (less than 100 GB)
-Due to a technical problem, data encryption and upload via SD Connect are possible only for files < 1GB.
-We are working to solve the issue and we apologise for the inconvenience.
-For support, contact us at servicedesk@csc.fi

 <iframe width="280" height="155" srcdoc="https://www.youtube.com/embed/xpUF0ig-4MI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>